designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 * **/edit** if the error occurred when editing booking details.
 You will only really require these updates if you wish for up-to-date booking details to show up on your tills.

-We encourage all partners to use Collin during [live service](https://collins.uservoice.com/knowledgebase/articles/1183255-collins-webinars-prepping-for-and-using-collins) so you will always be able to get up to date booking details on Collins.
+We encourage all partners to use Collins during [live service](https://collins.uservoice.com/knowledgebase/articles/1183255-collins-webinars-prepping-for-and-using-collins) so you will always be able to get up to date booking details on Collins.

 * **/deposit** if the error occurred when adding a deposit